-A home inspector is not required to walk a roof.
-Most trade organizations, National Associations and state statutes only require the inspector to identify the method used to inspect the roof.
-Many clients have the expectation that every roof should be walked.
-It is truly up to the inspector to make that determination if walking a roof is required.
+While many clients have the expectation that every roof should be walked, a home inspector is not required to walk a roof.
+Most trade organizations, National Associations, and state statutes only require the inspector to identify the method used to inspect the roof.
+With multiple ways to inspect a roof, it’s truly up to the inspector to make that determination if walking a roof is required.
 In short, the answer to “Does a home inspector walk a roof?” can vary depending on the home and condition.
 Learn more with The BrickKicker!

-Walking a roof is typically the easiest way to cause damage to it.
-If a roof has a significant slope the walking of the roof will loosen the ganuales and potentially cause damage.
-The steeper the slope the more difficult it will be for the inspector to walk the roof without damage.
-If the conditions are very hot the roof will be extremely pliable or hot as well.
-The walking of a roof could leave footprints or damage as well.
-How about the bitter cold.
-If the roof is older and it is bitter cold the roof shingles will be brittle and could also be damaged.
+- * Walking a roof- Typically the easiest way to cause damage to it.
+If a roof has a significant slope the walking of the roof will loosen the granules and potentially cause damage.
+What’s more, if the conditions are very hot, the roof will be extremely pliable, and if the conditions are cold, roof shingles will be brittle and easily damaged.